Tremelune/cribl/README.md

 format, also without having to pull the entire response into memory at any point in the chain.

-The API interface would be the same, with the exception of specifying a server ID in the initial request to the proxy server (which is the same as all the other servers).
+The API interface would be the same, with the exception of specifying a server ID in the initial request to the primary server (which has the same code as all the secondary servers).
 If no ID is specified, it behaves as normal, pulling from its own log disk.

 ## Assumptions
 - All log files are plain text UTF-8.